mrchughes/solid-project-parent/BUILD_AND_DEPLOY_GUIDE.md

-# Building, Testing, and Deploying the Solid Microservices System
+# Building, Testing, and Deploying the PDS Microservices System
-## An Idiot's Guide for Copilot-Assisted Development
+## A Guide for Copilot-Assisted Development

-This document provides step-by-step instructions for building, testing, and deploying each microservice in our Solid-based system.
+This document provides step-by-step instructions for building, testing, and deploying each microservice in our PDS system.
 It's designed for developers using GitHub Copilot to implement each service independently.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)